-Population growth, urbanisation and changing weather patterns are leading to increased water scarcity in many regions of the world, posing risks to companies in both the short and long term.
-This engagement will focus on improving management of water risks in companies’ direct operations and supply chains.
-The engagement will focus on companies in sectors that face considerable water risks, for example those in the food, beverages or textiles sector which are significant users of water and are often reliant on agricultural inputs from water-scarce regions.
-Dialogue with governments or multi-stakeholder initiatives may be developed in parallel with company engagement.
+Population growth, urbanisation and changing weather patterns are increasing water scarcity in many regions of the world, posing risks to companies in both the short and long term.
+This engagement focuses on improving management of water risks in companies’ agricultural supply chains.
+Global listed companies in the food, beverages and textiles sector, who are significant users of water, and are often reliant on agricultural inputs from water-scarce regions, are the targets of this project.
 More information for signatories.

-Fracking operations can cause significant environmental and social impacts – particularly on water resources, greenhouse gas emissions, and local communities.
+Fracking operations can have significant environmental and social impacts on water resources, greenhouse gas emissions, and local communities.
 Bans and moratoriums on fracking in several regions around the world have demonstrated that companies can face major risks to their license to operate and future earnings where they do not adequately manage these impacts.
-This project will build on engagement and lessons learned from fracking development in the US, and will focus on improving practices in markets where fracking operations are now being evaluated or are under development, such as Europe, China, South America and South Africa.
+This project focuses on global energy companies, including exploration & production, and oilfield service companies, operating in existing and developing markets for fracking operations, such as North America, Europe, and China.
 More information for signatories.

 Emissions reduction targets

-In view of increasing regulations on carbon emissions, rising energy costs and public concerns about climate change in many parts of the world, institutional investors are assessing how their portfolio companies are responding to climate risks.
-Companies that are not demonstrating progress toward making cost-effective carbon emissions reductions may face increased business and reputational risks in the future.
-Through this engagement, a group of 18 investors has sought dialogues with 24 companies with significant greenhouse gas emissions that had not disclosed an emissions reduction target based on data from CDP’s Carbon Action initiative.
-10 companies have since set a target, while several others have demonstrated an understanding of investors’ concerns.
-This engagement will be continued and expanded to additional companies over 2013.
+In light of increasing regulations on carbon emissions, rising energy costs and public concerns about climate change in many parts of the world, institutional investors are assessing how their portfolio companies are responding to climate risks.
+Companies that are not demonstrating progress toward making cost-effective carbon emissions reductions face increased business and reputational risks in the future.
+Through this engagement, a group of 18 investors has sought dialogues with 24 companies with significant greenhouse gas emissions, that had not disclosed an emissions reduction target based on data from CDP’s Carbon Action initiative.
+This engagement will be continued and expanded to additional companies over 2014.

 Sustainable palm oil

-The palm oil industry has faced significant challenges – including allegations of forest clearing and social injustice by plantation companies, and the low take-up of Certified Sustainable Palm Oil by palm oil purchasers.
+The palm oil industry has faced significant challenges – including allegations of forest clearing and social injustice by plantation companies, and the low uptake of Certified Sustainable Palm Oil by palm oil purchasers.
 These difficulties have prevented the sector from adequately tackling its GHG emissions and its contribution to deforestation, and also pose reputational risks for palm oil producers and purchasers.
-A group of 25 global investors coordinated by the PRI Secretariat has formed a working group which aims to raise awareness of these issues, provide a unified investor voice in support of sustainable palm oil, and engage with companies in support of more sustainable practices.
-Over 2012-13 the group has engaged with significant global buyers of palm oil to encourage them to set a commitment and time bound plan for purchasing sustainable palm oil.
+Global investors have formed a working group which is pushing for improvements in company practices across the value chain, in order to support the development of a more sustainable palm oil industry.
 More information for signatories.

 Labour standards in the agricultural supply chain

-Working conditions in agricultural supply chains have come under increased scrutiny following the attention received in the apparel and electronic sectors, owing in part to consumer pressure.
+Working conditions in agricultural supply chains have come under increased scrutiny following the attention received in the apparel and electronic sectors.
 Field versus factory working conditions are characterised by different ground rules, owing largely to the less formalised nature of agricultural employment – a characteristic which presents heightened social and long-term investment risks, such as child labour, lack of worker benefits, and health and safety issues.
-Companies targeted by this engagement include food and beverage retailers, as well as groceries and raw materials companies.
+Companies targeted by this engagement include food and beverage companies, including producers, processors and retailers.
 More information for signatories.

 |Governance – managed by Athanasia Karananou|